 Certificate of Achievement

-This is the most versatile and widely used certificate type.
-A Certificate of Achievement recognizes a specific accomplishment or milestone -- exceeding a sales target, completing a challenging project, winning a competition, or reaching a performance benchmark.
-The emphasis is on what the person did and the results they produced.
-It works equally well in corporate, academic, and community settings.
+Recognizes a specific accomplishment: exceeding a sales target, completing a project, winning a competition, reaching a benchmark.
+The emphasis is on what the person did.
+This is the most versatile type and the one you will use most often in corporate, academic, and community settings.

 Certificate of Appreciation